openfido/openfido/docs/Getting Started/Single Machine Install.md

     ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-IMPORTANT: When prompted to enter a passphrase, please press "Enter" for an empty passphrase.
+IMPORTANT: When prompted to enter a passphrase, please press "Enter" for an empty passphrase.<br />
-Replace <YOUR_ID_RSA_HERE> with the file name that you had saved your ssh key on.
+Replace <YOUR_ID_RSA_HERE> with the file name that you had saved your ssh key on.<br />
-Lastly, add this ssh key to your GitHub account that has access to openfido-utils.
+Lastly, add this ssh key to your GitHub account that has access to openfido-utils.<br />

 Please note that you will need to run the build command each time any major updates occur to the service that require a rebuild, such as changes to the Pipfile.
 ```